interledger/rafiki/docs/deployment.md

 1. requests a grant to create an incoming payment on Philip Fry's account
 2. creates an incoming payment on Philip Fry's account
-3. requests a grant to create (and read) a quote and an outgoing payment on Grace Franklin's account)
+3. requests a grant to create (and read) a quote on Grace Franklin's account
-4. continues the grant request
-5. creates a quote on Grace Franklin's account
+4. creates a quote on Grace Franklin's account
+5. requests a grant to create (and read) an outgoing payment on Grace Franklin's account
+6. continues the grant request
-6. creates an outgoing payment on Grace Franklin's account
+7. creates an outgoing payment on Grace Franklin's account
-7. fetches the outgoing payment on Grace Franklin's account
+8. fetches the outgoing payment on Grace Franklin's account

-Note that one has to go throught the interaction flow after requesting a grant for a quote and outgoing payment.
+Note that one has to go through the interaction flow after requesting a grant for a outgoing payment.

 <video alt="Screen Recoding eCommerce Example" src="./mov/eCom-example.mov" width="560" height="315" controls></video>